The short answer: KO looks overvalued but stable — the move is fragile and worth watching closely. Narrative energy is cooling at 62%.

 Is KO overvalued right now?

-KO is trading 27.2% above its estimated fair value, a level that flags significant overvaluation risk.
-Structural support in the narrative suggests the premium may be at least partially earned.
+KO is trading 41.4% above its estimated fundamental value, a level that flags significant overvaluation risk.

 What is Market Prism's verdict on KO?